Chart Color Schemes

 Employment conditions in Greenway remain below the national average according to AreaSearch analysis

-There were 2.8 workers per resident as at the Census, indicating Greenway functions as an employment hub attracting workers from surrounding areas.
-Over the year to September 2025, employment increased by 1.7%, while labour force grew by 2.3%, causing unemployment to rise by 0.6 percentage points.
-In comparison, ACT recorded employment growth of 1.4% and a decrease in unemployment by 0.2 percentage points.
-State-level data as of 25-Nov-25 shows ACT employment grew by 1.19% year-on-year with an unemployment rate of 4.5%, slightly higher than the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Greenway's employment mix suggests local employment should increase by 6.6% over five years and 13.5% over ten years.
+Conversely, education & training shows lower representation at 6.4%.
+There are 2.8 workers per resident, indicating Greenway functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment increased by 1.7% while labour force grew by 2.3%, causing the unemployment rate to rise by 0.6 percentage points.
+In comparison, Australian Capital Territory recorded employment growth of 1.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Greenway's employment should increase by 6.6% over five years and 13.5% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment